 Lesson Study - A collaborative approach to lesson observation as an integral part of informal continuing professional development

 Join us for our new Lesson Study event which we will be running for the first time this autumn.
 Lesson Study is one approach that can provide evidence that your school is creating meaningful forums for collaborative professional development that is linked closely to ensuring there is an impact on learning in the classroom.
 It is an approach that began in Japan and is rapidly gaining momentum in this country.
 Two or three teachers work together to plan a lesson that one of them will teach.
 Before the lesson is delivered those involved in the planning will decide on a target group of pupils to follow and monitor in terms of their learning and the progress they make.
 The other teachers who have been involved in the planning observe the lesson together in order to focus on the pedagogy, the progress and the impact the strategies employed have on the specific group of pupils chosen.
 This is a collaborative process that does require a time commitment and it works best when it is planned as an integral part of the school's improvement strategy.
 Lesson study aligns so closely with the development of a coaching model and can really support the school's vision to embed a coaching culture where the sharing and cascading of good and best practice is a visible part of the performance management system.
 It also provides excellent opportunities for teachers to engage in professional conversations that focus on how pupils learn and how teachers develop and grow in their role.
 This event looks in detail at the principles of lesson study and focuses on the practicalities of how to build it into a whole school CPD strategy.
 We look at how to ensure that the approach is seen as a priority where the time and the resources are allocated, where there is a commitment from the senior leadership team to develop teams in this way and where teachers can learn the coaching skills they need to collaborate effectively through reflection and the development of positive professional dialogue.
 There is significant evidence emerging of the impact this approach has in supporting both improving the quality of teaching and outcomes for pupils.
 Professor Peter Dudley has written an informative book Lesson Study: Professional learning for our time on this approach and is an advocate of its efficacy as a powerful CPD tool for schools to use in developing highly effective learning communities.
-If you would like to read more about the research click here.

 - Professional development should have a focus on improving and evaluating pupil outcomes